fruit trees

 10 cm

-Plant in a spring container, which is reared during the spring - summer, originating a finished plant.
+Plant in spring container, which is reared during the spring - summer, originating a finished plant.

 Quality